14 Dog-friendly beaches, Melbourne & Mornington Peninsula

 Parking: Paid parking in designated areas or free in the side streets.

 Dog-Friendly Beaches Mornington Peninsula

 Fossil Beach is a really interesting spot, fossils to be found, hence the name of course.
-If your dog likes running around a rocky environment then this is a top each to have them off the lead and maybe take the kids fossil hunting.
-There is not a sandy shoreline here.
+If your dog likes running around a rocky environment then this is a top beach to have them off the lead and maybe take the kids fossil hunting.
+There is not a sandy shoreline.

-Parking: There is a free gravel parking area on the Esplanade that runs above the beach, then follow signs to the beach.
+Parking: There is a free gravel parking area on the road that runs above the beach, then follow signs to the beach.

 Get Directions to Fossil Beach.

 Nestled between beach huts at either end, this sandy little beach is popular.
 The track down from the Esplanade is wide and fairly steep but worth the trek.
 Rocks are in the water which could make it tricky for dogs that like to rush about in the water.

 The beach huts that are at the far end of the beach and, initially, out of site are such a surprise.
 Beautifully painted and elevated above the waterline on long posts.
 There is no signage to say dogs on lead cannot pass by the huts, but they must be put back on a lead just before the beach huts.

 Parking: There is a good amount of parking up along the roadside, free too!